alinaavanesyan/alina/pages/projects/novel-associations.md

 <hr>

 ## The spotted lanternfly: host plants, external morphology, molecular confirmation of diet
+I've been working on the spotted lanternfly (SLF) since April 2018.
+This emerging invasive insect pest is one of the most aggressive leaf-hopping pests in Mid-Atlantic region: it is extremely polyphagous and can utilize over 70 host plants, primarily trees.
+Since its introduction in Pennsylvania in 2014, the spotted lanternfly has rapidly spread in the eastern US, and it was finally detected in Maryland in October 2018.
+Nymphs and adults cause substantial plant damage by sucking phloem sap.
+Lanternfly nymphs switch host plants during their development; however, little is known about the relationship between the lanternfly and its tree hosts, as well as about the mechanisms of its unusual use of plant hosts during development (i.e. polyphagous behavior of early instars and nearly monophagous behavior of adults).
+We also don't really know which plants the lanternfly utilize for feeding and which plants it uses for resting, migration, laying eggs, etc.

-I've been working on the spotted lanternfly (SLF) since last Spring.
-This emerging invasive insect pest is currently rapidly spreading in the eastern US, and it has been detected in Maryland in October 2018.
-Our two grant proposals on studying SLF external morphology and its host plants were recently funded by MDA and MAES (yay!) and now I'm spending almost half of my time in the microscope room and the SEM laboratory.
+To address these issues in my research on the spotted lanternfly, I largely utilizes microscopy and molecular biology tools to (1) explore changes in external morphology of the lanternfly during its development, and (2) to confirm the utilization of host plants.
+Our two grant proposals on studying SLF external morphology and conducting molecular gut content analysis were funded by MDA and MAES in August 2018.
+Since then, I've been spending almost half of my time in the microscope room and the SEM laboratory.
 I'm curious to see how the lanternfy's mouthparts and tarsi are so well adapted to feeding and moving on its host trees.
-Also, I"m about to try our DNA barcoding protocol we've developed for another sap-feeder, the potato leafhopper, to confirm the lanternfly's host plants.
-Almost a year later, since I started studying this species, I can’t stop being amazed by SLF unique ecology and behavior.
+Also, I'm applying our DNA barcoding protocol we've developed for another sap-feeder, the potato leafhopper, to confirm the lanternfly's host plants.
+Almost two years later, since I started studying this species, I can’t stop being amazed by SLF unique ecology and behavior.

 <div class="row">